Alternative

 FeaturePirate ShipI'd Ship That

-UPS Support Full UPS integration Full UPS integration
+UPS Support Full UPS integration Full UPS integration, below commercial rates

-Mobile App (iOS & Android) Mobile app available Native iOS & Android apps
+Mobile App (iOS & Android) Limited mobile experience Native iOS & Android apps, 4.8 rating, a label in about 30 seconds

-Real-Time Tracking Tracking available Real-time tracking across all carriers
+Real-Time Tracking Tracking available Real-time tracking across all three carriers

 Package Insurance Available through Shipsurance Available at up to 50% less

-Rate Comparison Across Carriers USPS & UPS rates compared USPS, FedEx & UPS rates compared
+Rate Comparison Across Carriers USPS & UPS rates compared USPS, FedEx & UPS compared; Ship Intelligence (Pro) auto-picks the cheapest valid rate

-Simple Interface Clean, straightforward design Modern, mobile-first design
+Simple Interface Clean, straightforward design Modern, mobile-first design, see the full price before you buy

 Pricing Comparison

-Both I'd Ship That and Pirate Ship operate on the same pricing philosophy: no monthly fees, no per-label fees, and you only pay for postage.
-This makes both platforms excellent choices for cost-conscious shippers.
-The key difference is carrier availability.
-Since I'd Ship That supports USPS, FedEx, and UPS, you have more options to compare rates and potentially find a lower price for any given shipment.
-Pirate Ship covers USPS and UPS, which handles the majority of domestic shipping needs.
-If you regularly ship packages where FedEx offers better rates, I'd Ship That could save you money on those shipments.
+Both I'd Ship That and Pirate Ship run on the same pricing philosophy: no monthly fees, no per-label fees, no minimums, and you only pay for postage.
+That makes both strong choices for cost-conscious shippers.
+The real difference is carrier coverage.
+I'd Ship That supports USPS, FedEx, and UPS, so you have a third carrier to compare against on every shipment.
+Pirate Ship covers USPS and UPS, which handles most domestic shipping, but leaves FedEx off the table entirely.
+That gap matters more in 2026 than it did before: USPS rates rose about 5.4% and both UPS and FedEx rose about 5.9% between late December 2025 and January 2026.
+Those increases compound on every single retail label, and the more carriers you can rate-shop, the more often you can route around the steepest hike.
+If you regularly ship packages where FedEx wins, that is money you simply cannot capture on a two-carrier platform.

 Top Reasons to Switch

-Ship from anywhere with native iOS and Android apps
+Ship from anywhere with native iOS and Android apps, a label ready in about 30 seconds

 Package insurance at up to 50% less than competitors